 Parents are expected to bring medications to school and leave them with health room personnel who will be administering the medications.
 For safety reasons, no medications will be sent home with students in elementary school.
-All prescription medications kept at school, require the completion of a Permission to Administer Medication Form.
-This Form must be signed by a parent and a physician with prescriptive authority.
+All medications kept at school, prescription and non-prescription, require the completion of a Permission to Administer Medication Form (select Health Care Plans for access to form).
+This form must be signed by a parent and a physician with prescriptive authority for any prescriptive medicine.
+(Note that only a parent's signature is required for over-the-counter medications.
+Both parent and physician signatures are required for prescription medications.)
 One form per medication is required.
 In addition, the medication must come in the original container with the student's name on it or the labeled prescription bottle.
 The form must include:

 - Student's name

 - Name of medication

 - Amount of medication to be administered

 - Time medication is to be administered

 - Date medication is to be stopped

 - Permission for the school to administer the medication

-- For medications administered on an "as needed basis" the note must indicate the amount to be administered, the frequency, and the reason for giving the student the drug.
+• For medications administered on an "as needed basis," the note must indicate the amount to be administered, the frequency, and the reason for giving the student the drug.

-- Physician's signatures are no longer required for over the counter (OTC) medications at the campus nurse's discretion, but a parent's signature will be required.

 We feel that in fairness to those responsible for giving the medications, and for the safety of your child, these policies must be followed strictly.
 This is not meant to inconvenience you, but to ensure the health and well-being of all students.
 NO MEDICATION will be given if it comes in a baggie, plain bottle, envelope, etc. Medications will not be given unless accompanied by a completed Permission to Administer Medication Form.
-If you have any questions, contact Kristen Law (klaw@asd20.org).